basicdb/basic-client-expo/README.md

 ## Using the Database (`db`)

-The `db` object provided by the `useBasic` hook is an instance of `BasicDBSDK` and allows you to interact with your database collections/tables defined in your schema.
+The `db` object provided by the `useBasic` hook allows you to interact with your database collections/tables defined in your schema.

 ### Basic Operations